GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

    Before securing the application with Identity Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
 Go to the [IAP page](https://console.cloud.google.com/security/iap) and click "Configure consent screen" if prompted.

    Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials).
 Save the client ID and secret for later use.
-Also add the redirect URI to the OAuth 2.0 client as follows: `https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect`.
+Also, add the redirect URI to the OAuth 2.0 client as follows: `https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect`.

 5. **Apply Terraform Configuration**

-   Go to terraform dir, make a copy of `terraform.tfvars.example` and adjust the variables for the Terraform configuration.
+   Go to the `terraform` directory, make a copy of `terraform.tfvars.example` and adjust the variables for the Terraform configuration.
 The minimum required variables are:

    - `project_id` - your GCP project ID
    - `model_base_url` and `model_name` - where to find the model